 What is Breast Reduction?

-Breast reduction surgery involves removal of excess breast skin, fat and gland to improve the appearance of the breast and to help alleviate the symptoms associated with large breasts.
+Breast reduction surgery, also known as reduction mammaplasty, involves removal of excess breast skin, fat and gland to improve the appearance of the breast and to help alleviate the symptoms associated with large breasts.

-Individuals with large breasts that are experience the following symptoms would be the ideal candidate for a breast reduction:
+Individuals with large breasts that are experiencing the following symptoms would be the ideal candidate for a breast reduction:

 - Back pain